KamilSiebyla/MHT/README.md

 There is standard git flow implemented with RELEASE (will be created for first release), MASTER, DEVELOPEMENT and FEATURE branches.

 ### Future plans
-My plan after this hack is to incorporate this feature to MS Teams in the end to actually use it on daily basis.
+My plan after this hack is to incorporate this feature to the MS Teams in the end to actually use it on daily basis.

 ### Flow description

 1. First thing user will see is login page:
 ![alt text](https://github.com/KamilSiebyla/MHT/blob/fa5b1db52f9fddc3fe390ffe62646caf5a6f39fc/MHT/wwwroot/flow_images/og_in_page.png?raw=true)

-2. When log-in process will finish - user will see the view with upcoming meetings:
+2. When log-in process will be finised - user will see the view with upcoming meetings:
 ![alt text](https://github.com/KamilSiebyla/MHT/blob/11896ce7b10aa4d8cfbcfddb09a6a5f2c0c956d7/MHT/wwwroot/flow_images/3_incoming_events_in_app.png?raw=true)

-And here is screen dump from the outlook calendar - events are aligned:
+And here is screen dump from the outlook calendar - events are aligned as it is shown:
 ![alt text](https://github.com/KamilSiebyla/MHT/blob/11896ce7b10aa4d8cfbcfddb09a6a5f2c0c956d7/MHT/wwwroot/flow_images/2_calendar_outllok_after_login_page.png?raw=true)

 What is important here are borders for each event.
-There are three colors:
+There are three categories:
 - RED: It means, that meeting will take place in less than one day;
 - YELLOW: Meeting will take place beetwen tommorow or day after tommorw;
 - GREEN: Meeting will take place after more than two days;

-3. After clicking "Check presence" in navbar, user will be moved to new page with search:
+3. After clicking "Check presence" in the navbar, user will be moved to new page with search:
 ![alt text](https://github.com/KamilSiebyla/MHT/blob/11896ce7b10aa4d8cfbcfddb09a6a5f2c0c956d7/MHT/wwwroot/flow_images/5_search_coworkers_result.png?raw=true)

 In this step, there is "Gu" in searchbox.
 What application is doing here - it is calling graph with search term to find people in logged-in user organization.
 Borders for users are suggesting, that they are offline.